NAMES OF GOD

 “Behold, the days come, said the Lord, that I will raise unto David a righteous Branch, and a King shall reign and prosper, and shall execute judgment and justice in the earth.
 In his days Judah shall be saved, and Israel shall dwell safely: and this is his name whereby he shall be called, YHVH Tsidkenu, The Lord Our Righteousness.”

-Jeremiah 33:15, 16“In those days, and at that time, will I cause the Branch of righteousness to grow up unto David; and he shall execute judgment and righteousness in the land.
+“In those days, and at that time, will I cause the Branch of righteousness to grow up unto David; and he shall execute judgment and righteousness in the land.
 In those days shall Judah be saved, and Jerusalem shall dwell safely: and this is the name wherewith she [Jerusalem] shall be called, YHVH Tsidkenu, The Lord our Righteousness.”When Jeremiah wrote his book, God’s people were in exile in Babylon.
 Jerusalem and the temple had been destroyed.
 God raised up prophets (Isaiah, Jeremiah, Ezekiel, and others) who called God’s people to repent of their sins and turn back to Him.
 If they did so, God promised to forgive them.
 In that day, Jerusalem and the temple would be rebuilt, and they would live in their land in peace and safety.
 These two passages—Jeremiah 23:5, 6 and 33:15, 16—are part of those promises.
 The kingdom would be restored, and a righteous King of the lineage of David would rule once more.
 He would be called YHVH Tsidkenu—The Lord Our Righteousness.

 YHVH SHALOM – Lord our Peace

-Definition of Shalom in HebrewThe root word of Shalom is “shalam”.
+The root word of Shalom is “shalam”.
 One of the first uses of the word shalam in the Torah is in Exodus 21 and 22.
 In these 2 chapters, it’s used 14 times.
 Moses was giving instructions to his people about what to do when someone causes material loss or in the case of theft of property.
 When that loss or injury occurs, the owner is considered lacking or not complete.
 The one responsible was to make things right.
 In the translation of Exodus 21-22, shalam is translated as “make it good”, “shall surely pay”, “make full restitution” or to “restore”.
 The ancient Hebrew meaning of shalam was “to make something whole”.
 Not just regarding practical restoration of things that were lost or stolen, but with an overall sense of fullness and completeness in mind, body and estate.
 True biblical shalom reflects an inward sense of completeness, wholeness and tranquility.

-YHVH Rohi – The Lord Our Shepherd
+YHVH ROHI – The Lord Our Shepherd

 Almost all of God’s attributes are embodied in the intimate relationship between a shepherd and his sheep.
 He feeds and protects, loves, nurtures, provides, rescues, comforts, and heals his sheep with gentle hands and a loving heart.